zangrand/ansible-k8s/README.md

 # Deployment of a Kubernetes cluster via ansible

 ## Overview
-The provided playbooks Ansible deploy a Kubernetes cluster with a basic topology: one master and at least two nodes.
+The provided Ansible playbooks allow you to deploy a Kubernetes cluster both on bare metal and on an OpenStack cloud.
 The installation is based on the kubeadm tool configured with a pre-generated admin token and flannel network.
 The playbooks enrich the cluster installation with a set of services such as:
 - dashboards: legacy and Grafana
 - monitoring: Prometheus Operator
-- Big Data: Spark Operator.
+- Big Data: Spark and Apache Kafka operators.

 ## System requirements
+The deployment environment requires:
-- Deployment environment must have Ansible 2.4.0+
+- Ansible 2.5.0+
-- Expects 3 Ubuntu nodes (tested on 18.04)
+- Ubuntu 18.04
 - Master and nodes must have passwordless SSH access

 ## Get Started